-One of the stops on our daily walking tour, is the Kaiserdom, where we go inside and show you some of the treasured artwork of the church and tell you about the history of this Imperial Church.
+One of the stops on many of our tours, is the Kaiserdom, where we go inside and show you some of the treasured artwork of the church and tell you about the history of this Imperial Church.
 The Kaiserdom in Frankfurt has always been one of Frankfurts most notable and famous landmarks through-out the centuries.
 There are a lot of gorgeous churches in Germany and there are certainly ones that are larger, but historically, we have the most important one.
 Why?
 Because this was where the German Kings and Holy Roman Emperors were elected and crowned for centuries.
 Join one of our tours to learn more!

 If you visit the Dom during the week, you may see some school groups electing an Emperor and holding a coronation, followed with a procession down to the Römer, with blaring trumpets and all.